Skip to content

 Pennsylvania voters have a big decision to make in the Nov.
 5 election — besides the one they’re making about who should be the United States’ next president.

-In 2023, Shapiro appointed Republican Michelle Henry as attorney general to fulfill to remainder of his term and she chose not to run for the seat, leaving it open for a competitive election.
+In 2023, Shapiro appointed Republican Michelle Henry as attorney general to fulfill to remainder of his term and she chose not to run for the seat.

 Voters will choose between two candidates who have different images of what a Pennsylvania attorney general should be.
 Democrat Eugene DePasquale is a disciplined former state auditor general and state representative who knows his way around Harrisburg bureaucracy and wants to take a proactive role in protecting Pennsylvanians, while Republican Dave Sunday, York County’s driven district attorney, is a career prosecutor who has tried thousands of criminal cases and says he is focused on redemption and accountability.

-The two men also see one another as a threat to the state’s safety: DePasquale claims his opponent will enforce all of the state’s laws without question, including if Pennsylvania’s abortion laws changed, while Sunday continues to emphasize that his opponent has never been in a courtroom before — a core part of being an attorney general.
+The two men also see each other as a threat to the state’s safety: DePasquale claims his opponent will enforce all of the state’s laws without question, including if Pennsylvania’s abortion laws changed, while Sunday continues to emphasize that his opponent has never practiced law in a courtroom before — a core part of being an attorney general.

-Both candidates are fighting for air time between dozens of ads and mailers overwhelming Pennsylvania voters for the presidential and U.S. Senate races here.
-Sunday is set to outspend DePasquale two-to-one, or $12 million reserved so far in ads through Election Day.
+Both candidates are fighting for airtime between dozens of ads and mailers overwhelming Pennsylvania voters for the presidential and U.S. Senate races here.
+Sunday is set to outspend DePasquale by 2-1, with $12 million reserved so far in ads through Election Day.
 Sunday is largely receiving support from the deep pockets of the Republican Attorneys General Association and a political action committee funded by Pennsylvania’s richest man, Jeffrey Yass.
 DePasquale, for his part, has won statewide twice before and has some name recognition, as well as the support of the Democratic Attorneys General Association and many labor unions.

 » READ MORE: Pa.’s richest man, Jeff Yass, is spending millions to elect the Republican AG candidate in November

-Although Sunday and DePasquale are favored to win over third-party contenders, there are also four other candidates on the Nov.
-5 ballot seeking election for attorney general, including: Justin Magill of the Constitution Party, Eric Settle of the Forward Party, Richard Weiss of the Green Party, and Rob Cowburn of the Libertarian Party.
+Although Sunday and DePasquale are favored to win over third-party contenders, four other candidates are on the Nov.
+5 ballot seeking election for attorney general: Justin Magill of the Constitution Party, Eric Settle of the Forward Party, Richard Weiss of the Green Party, and Rob Cowburn of the Libertarian Party.

 The Inquirer spent time with DePasquale and Sunday in individual interviews to learn more about who they are, what they agree on, and where they differ.